-The Canadian BDS Coalition currently has member groups from six provinces, as well as a number of national organizations.
+The Canadian BDS Coalition currently has member groups from across the country, as well as a number of national organizations.
 These are groups that support the BDS call and have endorsed the Coalition’s Basis of Unity.
 You can browse the groups, or select your province below to find a group near you.

 The Barnard-Boecker Centre Foundation was incorporated as a registered non-profit society in 1996 in British Columbia.
 The director is Theresa Wolfwood of Victoria.
 The aims of BBCF are:

 - To create, to develop, and to encourage programs that promote social justice, peace, sustainability, diversity and community, through research, writing, film and art; and